What are the main functions of meiosis?

 Two key functions of meiosis are to halve the DNA content and to reshuffle the genetic content of the organism to generate genetic diversity among the progeny.

-What is the function and importance of meiosis?
+What are the 3 main functions of meiosis?

 What are the functions of mitosis and meiosis?